greenfructose/RickAndMortyMastodonBot/README.md

 # RickAndMortyMastodonBot
-Bot that posts character profiles from Rick and Morty using th Ricka and Mort API https://rickandmortyapi.com
+Bot that posts character profiles from Rick and Morty using the Rick and Morty API https://rickandmortyapi.com